oraichain/docs/developer-guides/cosmwasm-contract/manage-contract-pattern.md

   |   ├── types.ts
   ```

-  - These files are generate by using [CosmWasm tools](./compile-contract.md#install-cosmwasm-tools).
+  - These files are generated using [CosmWasm tools](./compile-contract.md#install-cosmwasm-tools).
 You will learn to build contracts and generate types in the [below section](#how-to-setup-the-pattern).

 - **contracts-demo**: